 Gardeners tend to focus on a fairly narrow list of wildflowers in attracting butterflies to the garden.
 But not all butterflies are attracted to butterfly weed and zinnia.
 Different species prefer different nectar sources.
 To attract a greater diversity of butterflies, you need to plant the foods they crave.
-The following plant-butterfly associations are featured in the Southern Living®Plant Collection and include several surprises alongside must-have butterfly favorites.
+The following plant-butterfly associations from Southern Living include several surprises alongside must-have butterfly favorites.

 Sunbow® Azalea Series

 The large flowers of Solar Glow™ and Solar Flare™ Azaleas lure key pollinators including the showy great spangled fritillary and eastern tiger swallowtail.
 Other swallowtails, including palamedes, also frequent azalea.

 Flowering over a long season, the fragrant white blooms of abelia flutter with activity from mid-summer through fall.
 Red admiral butterflies, silver-spotted skippers, and swallowtail butterflies are commonly found hovering among the blooms.

 Some of our showiest butterflies are attracted to the bright red flowers of Stars & Stripes™Pentas.
 In the Southeastern states, the colossal palamedes swallowtail can be found sipping nectar from pentas.
 The vivid Gulf fritillary and colorful zebra butterflies are also common visitors.